cbarlow1993/node-delivery-server/README.md

-# Complete Guide to Node Authentication

-Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication

-We will be using Passport to authenticate users locally, with Facebook, Twitter, and Google.
+# Delivery Server

+Uses local passport to authenticate with the a Jira request.

 ## Instructions

 If you would like to download the code and try it for yourself:

-1. Clone the repo: `git clone git@github.com:scotch-io/node-authentication-guide`
-2. Install packages: `npm install`
+1. Install packages: `npm install`
-3. Change out the database configuration in config/database.js
+2. Change out the jira URL configuration in config/jira.js
-4. Launch: `node server.js`
+3. Launch: `node server.js`
-5. Visit in your browser at: `http://localhost:8080`
+4. Visit in your browser at: `http://localhost:3000`